appwrite/sdk-for-php/docs/storage.md

 GET https://appwrite.io/v1/storage/files/{fileId}
 ```

-** Get file by its unique ID.
+** Get a file by its unique ID.
 This endpoint response returns a JSON object with the file metadata. **

 ### Parameters